Toric Stacks I: The Theory of Stacky Fans: Introduction

 This definition encompasses and extends the three kinds of toric stacks listed above: \begin{itemize} \item Taking $G$ to be trivial, we see that any toric variety $X$ is a toric stack. \item Smooth toric Deligne-Mumford stacks in the sense of \cite{bcs,fmn,iwanari} are smooth non-strict toric stacks which happen to be separated and Deligne-Mumford.
 See Remarks \ref{rmk:compatibility-with-other-toric-stacks} and \ref{rmk:non-strict-is-closed-substack}. \item Toric stacks in the sense of \cite{lafforgue} are toric stacks that have a dense open point (i.e.~toric stacks for which $G=T_0$). \item A toric Artin stack in the sense of \cite{can} is a smooth non-strict toric stack which has finite generic stabilizer and which has a toric variety of the same dimension as a good moduli space.
 See Sections \ref{sec:fantastacks} and \ref{sec:gms-morphisms}. \item Toric stacks in the sense of \cite{tyomkin} are toric stacks as well.
 This follows from the main theorem of \cite{toricartin2}, stated below.
 See \cite[Remark 6.2]{toricartin2} for more details. \end{itemize}

 Just as toric varieties can be understood in terms of fans, toric stacks can be understood in terms of combinatorial objects called stacky fans.
 This paper develops a rich dictionary between the combinatorics of stacky fans and the geometry of toric stacks.
-In contrast, \cite{toricartin2} focuses on how to show a given stack is toric, and therefore amenable to the combinatorial anlaysis of stacky fans.
+In contrast, \cite{toricartin2} focuses on how to show a given stack is toric (and so amenable to the combinatorial anlaysis of stacky fans).
 A classical result (see for example \cite[Corollary 3.1.8]{cls}) shows that if $X$ is a finite type \emph{scheme} with a dense open torus $T$ whose action on itself extends to $X$, then $X$ is a toric variety if and only if it is normal and separated.
 Analogously, the main result of \cite{toricartin2} is:

-\begin{theorem*}[{\cite[Theorem 6.1]{toricartin2}}] Let $\X$ be an Artin stack of finite type over an algebraically closed field $k$ of characteristic 0.
+\begin{theorem*}[{\cite[Theorem 6.1]{toricartin2}}] Let $\X$ be an Artin stack of finite type over an algebraically closed field $k$ of characteristic $0$.
 Suppose $\X$ has an action of a torus $T$ and a dense open substack which is $T$-equivariantly isomorphic to $T$.
-Then $\X$ is a toric stack if and only if the following conditions hold: \begin{enumerate} \item $\X$ is normal, \item $\X$ has affine diagonal, \item geometric points of $\X$ have linearly reductive stabilizers, and \item every point of $[\X/T]$ is in the image of an \'etale representable map from a stack of the form $[U/G]$, where $U$ is quasi-affine and $G$ is an affine group. \end{enumerate} \end{theorem*}
+Then $\X$ is a toric stack if and only if the following conditions hold: \begin{enumerate} \item $\X$ is normal, \item $\X$ has affine diagonal, \item geometric points of $\X$ have linearly reductive stabilizers, and \item every point of $[\X/T]$ is in the image of an \'etale representable map from a stack of the form $[U/G]$, where $U$ is quasi-affine and $G$ is an affine group.\footnote{A forthcoming result of Alper, Hall, and Rydh shows that this condition is superfluous.
+See \cite[Remark 4.4(0)]{toricartin2}.} \end{enumerate} \end{theorem*}